 Sussex Law Clinics

-Develop legal, professional and vocational skills, and gain field level legal experience, by being involved in our pro-bono law clinics, which provide free legal advice and education to the local community.
+Develop legal, professional and vocational skills, and gain field level legal experience, by being involved in our award-winning pro-bono law clinics, which provide free legal advice and education to the local community.

 Gain practical legal experience